 Another major area for potential research is how developments in science are influencing, and are being influenced by, cultural change.
 For example, how are advances in genetics, neuroscience and artificial intelligence affecting, and being affected by, our conceptions of what it is to be human?
 How have arts and humanities perspectives on, and representations of, science, through for example science fiction, film, exhibitions, media coverage, histories of science and technology, and legal, theological and philosophical debates, led to further scientific developments, shaped public views or helped to inform, educate and engage society on key issues or debates?
 How have the natural sciences affected our perceptions of nature and the ‘natural world’, and influenced our beliefs about human relationships, roles and responsibilities with respect to the environment?
 Conversely, how has culture shaped the mission and development of science?
 There are many senses and versions of culture, and through the Science in Culture theme, we can explore and help to understand notions of culture.

 By building on existing strengths in areas such as the history and philosophy of science, innovative collaborations between scientists and artists and emerging cross-disciplinary fields such as medical or health humanities, we will be able to open up new and exciting opportunities for collaboration and learning between the arts and humanities and the sciences.
-In addition to working across the Research Councils and with the Technology Strategy Board, academies and learned societies, other funders (both national and international), science educators, museums, regulators and policy-makers, there will be collaborative opportunities with research-led businesses, high technology companies and designers.
+In addition to working across the Research Councils and with Innovate UK, academies and learned societies, other funders (both national and international), science educators, museums, regulators and policy-makers, there will be collaborative opportunities with research-led businesses, high technology companies and designers.
 Cross-national comparative perspectives and research collaborations have the potential to create significant added value.
 There are opportunities for research under this theme to contribute to inter-disciplinary collaboration across all of the RCUK’s research challenges, including ’Lifelong Health and Well-being’ and ‘Living with Environmental Change’, as well as in ‘breakthrough’ research areas.

 An Advisory Group has been established to assist with the further development of this theme.